-Regarding cross-reactivity, certain patterns have been described in delayed contact reactions:
+Regarding cross-reactivity, certain patterns have been described in delayed contact reactions, as follows:

-- According to the Coopman classification [113], classes C and D1 produce fewer allergic reactions and have little cross-reactivity, while classes A, B2 and budesonide produce more allergic reactions and have greater intra-group and between-group cross-reactivity. - According to the Baeck classification [119], which distinguishes between non-C16-methyl GC, most non-halogenated (group 1), GC with C16/C17 structure cis ketal diol, most halogenated (group 2) and GC with substitution C16-methyl and the majority halogenated (group 3), we could distinguish two patient profiles: allergic only to group 1 (able to tolerate groups 2 and 3), and potentially allergic to any GC (a systematic and individualized evaluation would be necessary to find a therapeutic alternative).
+- According to the Coopman classification [113], classes C and D1 produce fewer allergic reactions and have little cross-reactivity, whereas classes A, B2, and budesonide produce more allergic reactions and have greater intragroup and intergroup cross-reactivity. - According to the Baeck classification [119], which distinguishes between non-C16-methyl molecules, most nonhalogenated corticosteroids (group 1) with a C16/C17 cis ketal/diol structure, most halogenated corticosteroids (group 2) and agents with C16-methyl substitution, and most halogenated agents (group 3), we can distinguish 2 patient profiles: allergic only to group 1 (able to tolerate groups 2 and 3) and potentially allergic to any corticosteroid (a systematic and individualized evaluation would be necessary to find a therapeutic alternative).

 In immediate reactions, these cross-reactivity patterns are not applicable.
-A systematic and individualized evaluation will be necessary to find a therapeutic alternative [114].
-Some studies have shown cross-reactivity between hydrocortisone, methylprednisolone and prednisolone, which have a C21 esterification in common and recommend, as an alternative, halogenated GCs such as betamethasone and dexamethasone [120].
+A systematic and individualized evaluation is necessary to find a therapeutic alternative [114].
+Some studies have shown cross-reactivity between hydrocortisone, methylprednisolone, and prednisolone, which have C21 esterification in common, and recommend, as an alternative, halogenated agents such as betamethasone and dexamethasone [120].

-Desensitization protocols: Two case-reports were found regarding this topic; One describes a case of desensitization to hydrocortisone prior to the administration of radiological contrast medium in a patient allergic to GC and iodinated contrasts [121].

-The other describes a case of desensitization to methylprednisolone hemisuccinate, but with subsequent tolerance to another methylprednisolone salt [122].
+Desensitization protocols: This topic is addressed in 2 case reports.
+One describes a case of desensitization to hydrocortisone prior to the administration of radiological contrast medium in a patient allergic to corticosteroids and iodinated contrasts [121].
+The other describes a case of desensitization to methylprednisolone hemisuccinate in a patient who subsequently tolerated another methylprednisolone salt [122].